theandrelima/pydantic-serdes/docs/base_models.md

   mapping of model classes to a 'directive' in the serialized data *(for more info on 'directive', keep reading).*

-- **Model-to-Directives Mapping**: In the context of SerialBus, a 'directive' is a keyword in the serialized data that holds a value (either a list or another set of key:value pairs) representing one or more instances of models that should be created. `SerialBusBaseModel` defines an optional `_directive` attribute.
+- **Model-to-Directives Mapping**: In the context of pydantic-serdes, a 'directive' is a keyword in the serialized data that holds a value (either a list or another set of key:value pairs) representing one or more instances of models that should be created. `PydanticSerdesBaseModel` defines an optional `_directive` attribute.
   If a subclass chooses to include a value for this attribute, then the behavior will be to try and instantiate model objects of that class for each element (be it one or several) nested under a keyword in the serialized data matching the value of the `_directive` attribute. ***This is a powerful feature that allows for the automatic instantiation